malinlarsson/courses/annotation/2017/practical_session/ExerciseFuncAnnotInterp.md

 Now you should be able to use the following script:
 * ~/annotation\_course/course\_material/git/GAAS/annotation/Tools/Maker/maker\_gff3manager\_JD\_v8.pl -f maker.with\_interpro.gff -b maker\_annotation.annie -o finalOutputDir*

 That will add the name attribute to the "gene" feature and the description attribute (corresponding to the product information) to the "mRNA" feature into you annotation file.
-This script may be used for other purpose like to modify the ID value by something more conveniant (i.e FLYG00000001 instead of maker-4-exonerate_protein2genome-gene-8.41).
+This script may be used for other purpose like to modify the ID value by something more convenient (i.e FLYG00000001 instead of maker-4-exonerate_protein2genome-gene-8.41).
-The improved annotation is a file named "AllFeatures.gff" inside the finalOutputDir.
+The improved annotation is a file named "codingGeneFeatures.gff" inside the finalOutputDir.